telefonicaid/fiware-orion/doc/manuals/admin/statistics.md

 * `in`: number of notifications that get into the queue
 * `out`: numbers of notifications that get out of the queue
 * `reject`: number of notifications that get rejected, due to queue full.
+In other words, notifications that are not even enqueued.
 * `sentOk`: number of successfully sent notifications
 * `sentError`: number of unsuccessful notification-attempts
 * `timeInQueue`: accumulated time of notifications waiting in queue